 As I was waiting for the second bus, I saw an older couple wearing floral Hawaiian shirts that screamed "tourist."
 I asked them where they were from.

 "Canadian!" the woman exclaimed.
 Chatting with them, I could relieve my brain for a moment and have a conversation completely in English for the first time in two days.
 They had been staying in Viña del Mar over the weekend.
 They may have seen a very different side of the city than I had, but we both existed on the same side of the language barrier and were therefore immediately connected.

 Her husband kept walking up and down the rows of buses, anxiously making sure that they didn't blunder their ride, just like I had 20 minutes before.

 "He always worries so much on travel days.
 It's not like it's the end of the world if we miss a bus!"
 That, I had learned, was true.

-About the Author: Bennett Markus is currently working and writing in Chile.
+About the Author: Bennett Slavsky is currently working and writing in Chile.
 He has worked throughout Michigan as a freelance writer and has been featured in such publications as the Grand Haven Tribune and the Detroit Free Press.
 He has a background in sustainability and is now working on writing and digital marketing at Keteka.